-All-American red, white and blue bedroom for boys – from the ’60s
+All-American red, white and blue bedrooms for boys – from the 60s

-Teenage boys’ room is all-American in character, with a positive red, white and blue color scheme.
+Teenage boys’ room are all-American in character, with a positive red, white and blue color scheme.

 The room below is also planned for rugged individualism: each boy has his own desk, captain’s chair, shelves installed on a backing of plywood with slots, built-in wardrobe with drawers beneath.
 The flooring is vinyl, bedspreads are sailcloth.